PAWSITIVE TEAMS, INC.

 Margery Squier

-Technology Coordinator
+Technology Manager

 Margery first came across Pawsitive Teams in 2012 when a longtime dog trainer in San Diego said to her “You just HAVE to take your Collie to Therapy Dog Prep School at Pawsitive Teams!” —she signed up for the class, graduated with Misty, and became a huge fan of the organization.
-She took a second Collie, Austin, through the Prep School as well, and they’ve been an active, PT-certified team ever since.
-She very happily accepted the part-time position of Program Director in 2018 and in 2021 her role expanded to Director of Programs & Training.
-In 2023, she took the role of Technology Coordinator for Pawsitive Teams.
+She took a second Collie, Austin, through the Prep School as well, and they were a very active, PT-certified team for many years.
+She now is certified and working therapy dog magic with her Golden Retriever, Frannie.

 Margery spent many years in pharmaceutical research, bioinformatics, web development, database design, and project management with Johnson & Johnson and in her own company, The Squier Group.
 But all along, the dog lover in her rose to the top!